RuralAnemone/the-quotebook/README.md

 ---

-> You know whay's a good sandwich?
+> You know what's a good sandwich?
 Turkey Bacon Avocado. \*gorilla noises/sex grunts\* I'd fuck that sandwich

 \- Matt from Subway